FChia11/gradstudent/content/research/persuasion/index.md

 abstract: "I study a dynamic information design problem à la Albano and Lizzeri (2001) in which a regulator can disclose unobserved quality information as the norms of a population evolve.
 Under moral hazard, the regulator sets a pass/fail standard ex-ante.
 A monopolist chooses a price to sell an asset to a population of consumers.
 Over time, consumers’ purchase decision depends on the signal, others' buying behaviour, and norm evolution.
 In this paper, I use evolutionary game theory to describe the tension between quality certification and norm persistence."

 # Summary.
 An optional shortened abstract.
-summary: In this paper, I ask: how does persuasion affect social norms?
+summary: How does persuasion affect social norms?
 Under which conditions does it improve consumer welfare?

 # Tags
 tags: []